The ultimate ecommerce site search guide

 Make your search input field white with a high contrasting border color.

-Doing so can take user engagement rates from a pitiful 8.78% to a whopping 18.82%
+Doing so can lead user engagement rates to soar.

 Include contextually relevant and helpful placeholder text

-Including placeholder text inside the search input field will boost your engagement rates by 2% compared to leaving the search bar empty.
+Including placeholder text inside the search input field will boost your engagement rates compared to leaving the search bar empty.

 Don’t cram it, add whitespace

-Stores that give the search bar an appropriate amount of whitespace see engagement around 18.46% while stores who “try to save space” suffer with a 10.35% engagement rate at best.
+Stores that give the search bar an appropriate amount of whitespace see higher engagement rates than stores that “try to save space”.

 Center the search bar